Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Published research (SQ1)

 \subsection{Findings of SQ1}

 Below we summarize the main insights that can be extracted from the features of SQ1.

-\noindentparagraph{\textbf{Unclear terminology, but a predominant use of conversational agents and chatbots as synonyms.}} Research literature in the field of conversational agents is not built upon a clear taxonomy of terms and synonyms for the term variants used to refer to dialogue software-based systems. \textit{Conversational agents} and \textit{chatbots} are reported as the most common terms, and they are used in a majority of contexts as synonyms.
+\noindentparagraph{\textbf{Unclear terminology, but a predominant use of conversational agents and chatbots.}} Research literature in the field is not built upon a clear taxonomy of terms and synonyms for the term variants used to refer to dialogue software-based systems. \textit{Conversational agents} and \textit{chatbots} are reported as the most common terms, and they are used in a majority of contexts as synonyms \cite{Rheu2021-fq, Perez2020-xt, Nuruzzaman2018-iv,Dsouza2019-px}. \noindentparagraph{\textbf{Limited pervasiveness in specific research areas.}} Despite its increasing popularity in recent years, the adoption of conversational agents in some target-specific (e.g., elderly \cite{Costa_2018}) and domain-specific (e.g., professional healthcare \cite{Santos2016-fd}) areas is still limited to academic and research purposes \cite{De_Barcelos_Silva2020-gw}.
+Additionally, there is a lack of dedicated research from the organizational, stakeholder and ethical perspective in the field of conversational agents \cite{Syvanen2020-nb}.

 \noindentparagraph{\textbf{Domain/goal alignment.}} The proposed taxonomies allow to identify some synergies between the identified goals and domains.
-User training is exclusively covered by education (e.g., user training) and healthcare (e.g., patient rehabilitation).
-Information collection is mainly related to healthcare (e.g., symptom monitoring).
-Action execution is predominant in commerce (e.g., shopping) and business support (e.g., scheduling).
-User support, information request and user engagement are majorly reported as cross-domain goals.
+User training is exclusively covered by education (e.g., student training \cite{Todorov2016-ae}) and healthcare (e.g., patient rehabilitation \cite{Allen2018-th}).
+Information collection is mainly related to healthcare (e.g., symptom monitoring \cite{Santos2016-fd}).
+Action execution is predominant in commerce (e.g., shopping \cite{Yan2017-jw}) and business support (e.g., scheduling \cite{Bittner2019-oj}).
+User support, information request and user engagement are majorly reported as cross-domain goals \cite{Bavaresco2020-md, Janssen2020-fp, Nuruzzaman2018-iv}.

-\noindentparagraph{\textbf{User-centred goals.}} User support, user engagement and user training require the active involvement of the user in the design and validation of the system.
+\noindentparagraph{\textbf{User-centred goals.}} User support, user engagement and user training require the active involvement of the user in the design and validation of the system \cite{Kocaballi2019-my, Milne-Ives2020-zl}.
 Consequently, the need for dedicated research in terms of user experience, user engagement and HCI is reinforced by these findings.

-\noindentparagraph{\textbf{User adherence beyond proof-of-concept tools.}} User engagement to conversational agents integrated as frequently used tools is a major challenge in some areas.
+\noindentparagraph{\textbf{User adherence beyond proof-of-concept tools.}} User engagement to conversational agents integrated as frequently used tools is a major challenge in some areas \cite{Bavaresco2020-md, Kocaballi2019-my, Janssen2020-fp}.
 Specific domains like healthcare, education and technical infrastructure seem to benefit from the user-oriented features of their disciplines.
 Consequently, the focus on the design of conversational agents as user-centred tools is key for a successful adherence in specific domains.